Trump vows huge new China tariffs as markets nosedive

 US Senator Ted Cruz -- a staunch Trump loyalist -- warned of a jobs crunch and rising inflation that would threaten the Republican hold on Congress.

-Benjamin Netanyahu, prime minister of Israel -- hit with 17 percent tariffs, despite being one of Washington's closest allies -- was due on Monday to become the first leader to meet Trump since last week's announcement.
+Benjamin Netanyahu, prime minister of Israel -- hit with 17% tariffs, despite being one of Washington's closest allies -- was due on Monday to become the first leader to meet Trump since last week's announcement.